 What is the concept?

-We offer overnight stays in cosy Gypsy Caravans on our 100 acre farm in County Wicklow.
+We offer overnight stays in cosy Glamping Caravans on our 100 acre farm in County Wicklow.

 The caravans are available for a minimum of 1 night stays and can accommodate up to 4 people.

 The concept of a Glamping Caravan is to provide a quirky and fun place to overnight where you can get close to nature and at the same time enjoy a touch of comfort.

 Our Glamping Caravans offer a unique retreat where you can relax and immerse yourself in farm life or they can be an ideal base from which to discover all the attractions and activities that County Wicklow has to offer.

 - Cosy daytime seating and night-time sleeping accommodation for max 4.